 OnePlus Nord CE price and availability

-The OnePlus Nord CE was announced on June 10 and will be coming to both Europe (including the UK) and India.
+The OnePlus Nord CE was announced in June 2021, and it's on sale now in Europe (including the UK) and India.
 OnePlus doesn’t seem to be intending for this phone to come to the US, and OnePlus phones aren’t available in Australia either.

 It has a starting price tag of Rs 22,999 for the 6GB of RAM and 128GB storage model, which is exclusive to those who live in India.